-Please refer to the Child on Child Abuse policy we have in school.
+Please refer to the Child on Child Abuse Policy we have in school.

-Please also refer to the School's, Anti Bullying and Anti-Discrimination, Equality and the Online Safety and Data Security policies.
+Please also refer to the school's Anti Bullying / Behaviour for Learning, Equality, Online Safety and Data Security policies.

-6.9 Sexual Violence and sexual harassment between children in schools and colleges
+6.9 Sexual Violence and Sexual Harassment Between Children in Schools and Colleges